ISISComputingGroup/ibex_developers_manual/DAE-Trouble-Shooting.md

     1) Connect to the DAE rack server via Remote Desktop from the NDX machine (the machine should be listed in the Remote Desktop dialog)
     1) Run NI MAX on the DAE rack server
     1) Under Software->NI-VISA X.X.X,  select VISA Server and click "Stop server now" (if you cannot see this button you may be on the wrong tab on the bottom bar)
-    1) Under "Devices and Interfaces", select "VXI System" and click "Run the VXI Resources Manager.
+    1) Under "Devices and Interfaces", select "VXI System" and click "Run the VXI Resources Manager".
     1) Finally, repeat b) but click "Start server now"

+If on NI MAX the "Run the VXI Resources Manager" button and VISA server buttons are greyed out/not available this is likely a sign that the VISA server cannot talk to the DAE.

 ### Blocks not being added to Nexus file
 This should not occur but has when a database was missing our extra column in the archive.
 If the sample table in the archive is missing a sample_id, run the following.
 Note that it can take a while on a database with a large number of rows in that table.